Originally Posted November 30, 2012:

 I only wish they had a picture of it.
 As it turns out a Mongoose hunts Cobra.
 Later in life I read a story to my daughter written by Rudyard Kipling called “Rikki Tikki Tavi” where a mongoose hunts down a cobra in a garden.
 It was then that I remembered Mac’s mongoose in a cage and how I was too ignorant to know to be frightened.

-I heard a rumor that Marlin McDaniel moved to Elberta, UT where he lives to this day.
-I don’t know if it’s true.
-I think he would be about 70 years old today.
+I think Mac would be about 75 years old today.
 He was a true Power Plant Machinist that didn’t fit too well as an A Foreman.

 The last time I talked to Mac he was in the gas-fired power plant in Midwest City standing behind a lathe machining away as happy as could be.